Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes: Experiments

 \subsection{Point Cloud Style Transfer}

-As there are \textit{no standardized metrics} for evaluating point cloud style transfer, we assess the effectiveness of our encoding method through qualitative analysis.
-Specifically, we evaluate how effectively the color attributes of a style point cloud or image are transferred to different content point clouds, providing visual evidence of the method’s efficacy.
+As there are \textit{no standardized metrics} for evaluating point cloud style transfer, we assess the effectiveness of our method through qualitative analysis.
+Specifically, we evaluate how effectively the color attributes of a style point cloud or image are transferred to different content point clouds.

-\myparagraph{Style Transfer: Qualitative Results.} As shown in \cref{fig:results_pcd_pcd}, the style (\ie, color attribute) of the style point cloud is effectively transferred to the content point cloud.
-Additionally, \cref{fig:results_pcd_img} demonstrates that our method successfully applies not only point cloud-to-point cloud style transfer but also image-to-point cloud style transfer, yielding promising results.
-A qualitative comparison with the results of existing method~\cite{psnet}, along with additional style transfer results, can be found in the supplementary material.
+\myparagraph{Qualitative Results.} We compare our method against PSNet~\cite{psnet}, which stands as the sole established model specifically designed for colored point cloud style transfer.
+PSNet optimizes both point positions and colors in the point cloud through a dual-encoder framework, but its limited receptive field and lack of consideration for neighboring points constrain its ability to capture and transfer the global contextual color patterns of the style images.
+In contrast, our approach utilizes phase and amplitude information, enabling style transfer with an expanded receptive field.
+Consequently, as shown in \cref{fig:supp_pcd_pcd,fig:supp_pcd_img}, our method preserves the global color patterns of the style image or point cloud in the transferred point cloud.
+This comparison shows the advantage of using Fourier decomposition for explicit disentanglement of color and geometric attributes, resulting in improved stylization quality in colored point clouds.
+Additional style transfer results are in the supplementary.